 Magnetostatics, electrostatics, dielectrics, electrical images, atmospheric electricity, the electric circuit, the effects, measurement and production of the steady unidirectional electric currents, and the measurement of electrical quantities.
-Laboratory work is primarily concerned with the theory and use of electrical measuring instruments and may be taken either with the classrom work concurrently or later by special arrangements with the department.
+Laboratory work is primarily concerned with the theory and use of electrical measuring instruments.
 Three recitations and one laboratory period per week.
 Lab. fee.
+Prerequisite, 53 and calculus.